lellaaditya/Terraform/Demo/README.md

 # terminology and concepts

 1. **Provider**: A provider is a plugin for Terraform that defines and manages resources for a specific cloud or infrastructure platform.
-Examples of providers include AWS, Azure, Google Cloud, and many others.
+Examples of providers include AWS, Azure(azurerm), Google Cloud,kubernetes and many others.
+Interacts with cloud
-You configure providers in your Terraform code to interact with the desired infrastructure platform.

 2. **Resource**: A resource is a specific infrastructure component that you want to create and manage using Terraform.
 Resources can include virtual machines, databases, storage buckets, network components, and more.
 Each resource has a type and configuration parameters that you define in your Terraform code.